Your Small Business & Tax Brackets in 2023

 How to Calculate Federal Income Tax Bracket

-Say you got a raise that put your salary at $90,000.
-This income level is technically above the higher 24% tax bracket.
-However, you would only pay 24% of your taxable income on the $925 that falls in the higher tax bracket.
+Say you got a big raise that puts your salary at $100,000.
+This income level is technically above the threshold for the higher 24% tax bracket.
+However, you would only pay 24% of your taxable income on the income that falls in the higher tax bracket.
+For 2023, that would be income above $95,376 for a single filer.

 Find your effective tax rate, which is your overall tax rate spread across all your income, by dividing your total tax by your taxable income.
 This rate may make it easier to calculate your total expected on your tax filings going forward.
 You can also use a federal tax calculator to do the math for you.